 A big dark forest

 The Forbidden Forest in Harry Potter, Winnie the Pooh’s Hundred Acre Wood, the snow-capped trees of Narnia… You can’t pick up a children’s book without reading about an enchanted forest inhabited by fairy-tale beings.
 They’re places where our imaginations run riot and autumn’s the perfect time to give it free reign.
-For a truly magical experience explore the rainbow of seasonal colours in the Forest of Dean before staying the night in style at YHA St Briavels Castle.
+For a truly magical experience explore the rainbow of seasonal colours in the Forest of Dean before staying in style at YHA St Briavels Castle.

 A swirling whirling snowstorm

-Huh.
-Well.
-Barring a sudden deluge from the Beast from the East 2, there’s not much we can do to help you with this one, so you’ll have to get creative.
+There’s not much we can do to help you with this one, so you’ll have to get creative.
 Bubbles, breadcrumbs, confident renditions of Let it Go (we all know the words, you’re not alone) could help your little bear hunters battle through an imaginary blizzard.
 Of course, you could always plan an adventure in Snowdonia National Park and plead a technicality.

 A narrow gloomy cave

 And there we have it.
-Your bear hunt blue print for an idyllic family walk this autumn.
+Your bear hunt blueprint for an idyllic family walk this autumn.
 Using just a couple of these focal points to theme your walk could inspire little imaginations and create a lasting memory for your family.

 Discover more about autumn escapes with YHA.

 Photo credit: Dave / David Prahl / tornadoflight / Aleksandra Suzi / guyberresford / alexkich / Xalanx / Adobe Stock